bensadeh/circumflex/README.md

 To access the settings menu, press <kbd>i</kbd> on the main screen and then <kbd>Tab</kbd> to get to the settings section.
 This view shows the available options along with the current values.
 Overridden values are marked with `*`.

-`circumflex` can create `config.env` in `~/.config/circumflex` by pressing <kbd>t</kbd> on the settings menu.
+`circumflex` can create a `config.env` in `~/.config/circumflex` by pressing <kbd>t</kbd> on the settings menu.
 This file will contain the available options, their descriptions and default values.

 <p align="center">
   <img src="screenshots/settings.png" width="700" alt="^"/>